-Throughout history, the more militaristic culture is, the more it tends to value feminine power.
+Throughout history, the more militaristic a culture’s reputation is, the more it tends to value feminine power.

 I had this epiphany when a friend and I were discussing how some people – in particular, some readers of fiction – are absolutely convinced that ancient women were treated poorly, with no rights, and spent all of their time barefoot and pregnant popping out babies.
 Everyone acknowledges a handful of exceptions – Queen Elizabeth, Cleopatra, Joan of Arc – as just that: exceptions.

 There is this idea that history is a “march of progress” that authors sometimes run afoul of.
 I once wrote a bronze-age fantasy novel where I mentioned three-story buildings, and readers were convinced that this was impossible, despite the fact that some of the most ancient buildings we know of – like Sumerian ziggurats – were sometimes upwards of seven stories.
 The mere mention of a sewage system inspires most readers to assume post-Roman technology, even though Mesopotamians had clay sewer pipes six thousand years ago.

 Despite the assumptions of Renaissance thinkers, civilization did not, in fact, begin with Classical Greece and Rome.
 In fact, the earliest known civilizations began on the eastern side of the Mediterranean, in the Levant region.

 I want to avoid spending too much time on this phenomenon, because it’s ubiquitous, and sites like Rejected Princesses and Medieval POC do a more comprehensive job of demonstrating this than I can here.
 It’s beyond the scope of this post to go into all the ways that history is filled with examples of strong women and cultures that allow women power.
 Still, it is that phenomenon that inspired my thoughts on the relationship between a warlike culture and female power.